Hair Loss After Hair Transplant - Normal Period & Ways to Prevent

 Telogen effluvium

-Telogen effluvium is a type of temporary hair loss characterized by excessive hair shedding.
-It occurs when there is a sudden shift in the hair growth cycle, causing a large number of hair follicles to enter the resting phase (telogen phase) prematurely.
-This causes more hair to fall out after a hair transplant and may cause the hair on the scalp to become thinner.
+Telogen effluvium is a temporary hair loss characterized by excessive hair shedding.
+It occurs when there is a sudden shift in the hair growth cycle, causing many hair follicles to enter the resting phase (telogen phase) prematurely.
+This is why more hair falls out after a hair transplant and may cause the hair on the scalp to become thinner.

 Anagen effluvium